Atmospheric Sciences (AtSc)

 ATSC 345.
 Remote Sensing of the Atmosphere.
 3 Credits.

 Fundamental remote sensing concepts and tools including fundamental radiative processes in the atmosphere.
 Principles and applications of satellite and radar and their uses as meteorological observation and research tools.
 Additional instruments may be discussed including lidar, wind profilers, radio acoustic profilers, and other profiling systems.
-Prerequisites: ATSC 210, ATSC 270, and MATH 166.
+Prerequisite: ATSC 210, ATSC 270, and MATH 166.
 F.

 ATSC 350.
 Atmospheric Thermodynamics.
 3 Credits.

 An introduction into the theory and application of atmospheric thermodynamics used in synoptic, meso- and microscale meteorology.
 The course covers the principles of classical thermodynamics and how they are applied to atmospheric processes.
-Prerequisites: CHEM 121, MATH 166, and PHYS 251.
+Prerequisite: CHEM 121, MATH 166, and PHYS 251.
 F.

 ATSC 353.
 Physical Meteorology.
 3 Credits.